jason-tung/finalProject/README.md

 ## IV.
 Development stages
  - Make a board in GUI
- - Make ugly looking pieces
+ - Make ugly looking pieces **moved to later stage**
- - Game class which store pieces and their coordinates (probably a hash map)
+ - ~~Game class which store pieces and their coordinates (probably a hash map)~~ The squares will remember the pieces' locations
  - Make abstract class chessPiece
  - Write child classes for pieces
  - Finish pawns
+ - make ugly looking pawns **moved from earlier stage**
  - Implement pawns into GUI
  - Setup which puts the pieces onto the board (just the pawns for now)
  - Write the rest of the pieces’ movement